-The vibrant colors make me believe that spring is coming, even though here in Syracuse we are still experiencing wind chills.
+The vibrant colors make me believe that spring is coming, even though it’s only January.
 If my dogs sit beside me, it intensifies the pleasure of being cozy and quiet.
 If I’m lucky, there’s still a bit of coffee left in my mug.

 I also like the fact that knitting has a long history of being a woman’s art.
 It gets me thinking about all the women who came before me, their needles clicking away.

 I feel like I’m part of a special legacy.
 I like to think about their lives, and what they knit.
 Did they enjoy it as much as I do, or was it more of a necessity to create warm clothes?

 As I work on my project, my thoughts drift around pleasantly.
 I’m not trying to remember anything or make a mental shopping list.
 I’m not trying to use my brain.
 I’m just working with my pretty yarn.
 There’s a lovely rhythm to knitting that feels hypnotic.

 It’s interesting and surprising to me how many creative ideas bubble to the surface.
 Ideas of guests for my podcast emerge who would not be my typical guests.
 I get some clarity around what I want to write about, and what I want to create.
 It’s effortless.
 It feels light.
 More like play.